 Iodine for vegetarians

-VEGETARIANISM: PROBLEMS WITH IODINE IN VEGETARIAN DIETS
+IODINE DEFICIENCY IN VEGETARIAN DIETS

 Any kind of diet, if not done in a balanced, varied way, with an organized structure, which does not contemplate any possible lack of nutrients, can generate inadvertently nutritional deficiencies.